Fool Chief's Village

 The villagers had increasing contact with European and American goods and customs.
 They planted corn, beans, and squash and also had wheat or barley and domestic horses and hogs of European origin.
 The village was abandoned after the 1844 Kansas River flood.

-Between 2006 and 2013 the site was excavated before the reconstruction of the intersection of Menoken Road and U.S. 24, which buried most of the site.
+Between 2006 and 2013 the site was excavated before the reconstruction of the intersection of Menoken Road and U.S. 24,

 Erected 2014 by The State of Kansas.
 (Marker Number 120.)